gtbikev/docs/mod/INDEX.md

 ### 1.1 Hardware requirements

 * Windows PC.
-System Requirements: https://support.rockstargames.com/articles/203428177/Grand-Theft-Auto-V-PC-System-Requirements
+System Requirements: [GTA V PC System Requirements](https://support.rockstargames.com/articles/203428177/Grand-Theft-Auto-V-PC-System-Requirements)
 * ANT+ dongle for your PC to communicate with the trainer
 * Smart trainer ANT+ FE-C compatible or ANT+ Cycling Power Meter
 * A bicycle compatible with your smart trainer